-Because demand will be great, and the applications are processed on a first-come, first-served basis, if the U.S. subsidiary's operations will need funding, it should apply as soon as possible.
+Because demand will be great, and the applications are processed on a first-come, first-served basis, if your business will need funding, you should apply as soon as possible.
 There are no application fees, guarantee fees, servicing fee or prepayment fees, and no obligation to accept the loan.
 You can only apply for one PPP loan.
-Applications for EIDLs are available now and can be submitted online with the SBA.
+Applications for EIDL are available now and can be submitted online with the SBA.
 Applications for PPP loans are also available now and must be submitted to a qualified SBA lender by June 30, 2020, and can be submitted now for small businesses and sole proprietorships through exiting SBA lenders, and beginning April 10, 2020 for independent contractors and self-employed.